Aaron Judge Home Run Odds

 There are many records that Aaron Judge is chasing with his home run slugging in 2022.
-Sports fans in New York can wager on the over/under of his “big flies” at two popular sports betting apps.
+Sports fans in New York can wager on the over/under of his “big flies” at one of New York’s most popular sports betting apps.

-Both Caesars Sportsbook NY and FanDuel Sportsbook NY are listing odds on the Over/Under for total home runs by the All-Star Yankee outfielder and leading candidate for American League Most Valuable Player Award.
+Caesars Sportsbook NY lists odds on the Over/Under for total home runs by the All-Star Yankee outfielder and leading candidate for American League Most Valuable Player Award.
+FanDuel previously listed the betting market, but as of the morning of Aug.
+22, has removed it.

 Claim a $1,500 risk-free bet with Caesars NY Promo Code SHARPBET15